MEI’s Palestine Program is now accepting Graduate Fellowship applications for academic year 2023-24

 The fellowship is made possible through a grant by the Foundation for Middle East Peace.

-Graduate fellows will be affiliated with the MEI Palestine Program for a period of 8½ -9 months, more or less corresponding to the academic year (Fall and Spring semesters).
+Graduate fellows will be affiliated with the MEI Palestine Program for a period of approximately nine months, more or less corresponding to the academic year (Fall and Spring semesters).
 The specific start and end dates of the fellowship will be determined in coordination with the Program Director.
-Prior to the start of their work, fellows will write a proposal detailing their research interest areas, and work with Program staff to determine a specific publication schedule.
-This could include a series of short-form articles on various topics, a single, substantive policy paper on a larger issue question, multimedia materials such as podcast episodes or video content, or some combination of these.
+Prior to the start of their work, the prospective Fellow will submit a proposal detailing their particular research topic or area(s) of interest and work with Program staff to determine a specific publication schedule.
+Final work product(s) may take the form of a series of short-form articles on various topics, a single, substantive policy paper on a larger issue question, multimedia materials such as podcast episodes or video content, or some combination of these.

-Researchers will have an opportunity to publish original research under their own names on the MEI website and affiliated newsletters, and possibly outside publications, and to distribute and promote their work through MEI’s network.
-They will be expected to participate in weekly meetings with MEI Program staff on the progress and direction of their research.
+The selected Fellow will have an opportunity to publish original research under their own names on the MEI website and affiliated newsletters, and possibly outside publications, and to distribute and promote their work through MEI’s network.
+The fellow will be expected to participate in regular meetings with MEI Program staff on the progress and direction of their research.
 As such, the fellowship represents a valuable opportunity for emerging scholars to amplify their work and collaborate with respected experts in international affairs and the Middle East.

 As part of their application, interested candidates should write and submit a formal research proposal outlining their proposed research agenda and their goals as a graduate fellow with the MEI Palestine Program.
 The research proposal should touch on one or more of the Palestine Program’s three focus areas: Palestinian-Israeli relations; Intra-Palestinian dynamics; and U.S.-Palestinian relations.
 This proposal will serve as a baseline reference of what the Research Fellow plans to produce, which may (and likely will) continue to evolve over the course of the fellowship.